levkk/rwf/examples/dynamic-templates/README.md

 # Dynamic templates

-Rum has its own template language, heavily inspired (if not shamelessly copied) from Rails' ERB.
+Rwf has its own template language, heavily inspired (if not shamelessly copied) from Rails' ERB.

 ## Quick example